Interview Intelligence

 High Alpha x Pillar

-Pillar is a start up focused on improving the interviewing process with unbiased decision making.
+Pillar is a start-up focused on improving the interviewing process with unbiased decision making.
 Mainly based in Indianapolis — CEO on the east coast and other employees all over the United States — with under 50 employees.
-On this project we worked with the CEO and about 10 other employees on a consistent basis.
+On this project the team worked with the CEO and about 10 other employees on a consistent basis.

 My Position